"Something Is Different About Growing Up Today"

 TRENDS AND PROJECTIONS FOR THE UP AND COMING GENERATION

-The current trajectories are troubling.
+For those who want to understand the full scope of where these trends are heading The current trajectories are troubling.
 Since 2009, more than twice as many 15- to 19-year-old girls have been admitted to U.S. emergency rooms for self-harm.
 Even more shocking, five times more 10- to 14-year-old girls were admitted to the ER for self-harm in 2022 than 2009.

 The patterns of disconnection can have lifelong implications.
 As recently as 1980, only 5% of adults never married.
 Projections now show that distressing numbers of todays 20-year-olds will never marry, including one-third in the U.S. and nearly half in the U.K. This is highly concerning for the well-being of our society.